 The sender documents each segment it sends and waits for this acknowledgment before sending the next segment.
 When it sends to a segment, the transmitting machine starts a timer and retransmits if it expires before an acknowledgment is returned from the receiving end.

-In figure 1.12, the sending machine transmits segments 1, 2, and 3.
+In the following picture, the sending machine transmits segments 1, 2, and 3.
 The receiving node acknowledges it has received them by requesting segment 4.
 When it receives the acknowledgment, the sender then transmits segments 4, 5, and 6.
 If segment 5 doesn’t make it to the destination, the receiving node acknowledges that event with a request for the segment to be resent.
 The sending machine will then resend the lost segment and wait for an acknowledgment, which it must receive in order to move on to the transmission of segment 7.

 The Network layer (also called layer 3) manages device addressing, tracks the location of devices on the network, and determines the best way to move data, which means that the Network layer must transport traffic between devices that aren’t locally attached.
 Routers (layer 3 devices) are specified at the Network layer and provide the routing services within an internetwork.